MileHacker Logo

 • While Uber operates in a "gray area" of legality outside of San José, it does have a presence in Uvita and the surrounding Costa Ballena region.

-• Availability can be sporadic, depending on demand and the number of active drivers.
-When available, Uber can be a good option and is often cheaper than traditional taxis for similar routes.
+• Availability can be sporadic, depending on supply and the number of active drivers.
+When you can get it, Uber can be a good option and is often cheaper than traditional taxis for equivalent routes.

 • Other ride-sharing applications are not widely used or available in Uvita.

-• If using Uber, verify that the car and driver match the details in the app before entering.
+• When using Uber, verify which means that the car and driver match the particulars in the app before entering.
 Share your trip details with a trusted contact.

 Safety Considerations

 • Licensed Taxis: Generally safe.
-Confirm the driver's ID and ensure the meter is used.
+Confirm the driver's ID and ensure the meter is applied.

-• Uber/Unofficial Taxis: For any unofficial taxi, agree on the price clearly upfront and exercise caution, especially late at night.
+• Uber/Unofficial Taxis: For any unofficial taxi, agree on the price clearly upfront and exercise caution, notably in the late evening.

 • If you suspect overcharging, note the taxi number and report it.